pangyyen/tp/docs/UserGuide.md

 `find KEYWORD`

 **Example Commands** <br>
-`find John Doe` <br>
+This example means that it will fetch the record for any patient named `John Doe`: <br>
-In this example, typing `find John Doe` in the command box will fetch the record for any patient named `John Doe`.
+`find John Doe`

 **Parameters** <br>
 Let's break down what each part of the command means: